shabbann/shabbann/README.md

 ---

-**connect with me on the most hated websites in the 21's century:**
+**connect with me on the two most hated websites in the 21st century:**
 - 🔗 [LinkedIn](https://www.linkedin.com/in/ahmed-shaban-9716831b6/)
 - 🐦 [x](https://x.com/ahmdshhhh/)